Cultural property storage: Storage spaces

 The process involved when creating a collections storage area usually involves determining the available resources, the needs of the specific collection, how the collection will be used, and the necessary space required based on the current collection and potential future acquisitions.
 The accessibility of objects in storage, as well as the need to retrieve them, will have an effect on the type of storage space desired.
 If only a small portion of the collection is regularly utilized, then a separate more easily accessible storage space may be chosen for these objects, while less utilized objects may be held in a less accessible area of the building, or an offsite facility.
 In either case, collections storage spaces are typically separate from all other activity in order to decrease the potential for damage to the collection from theft, tracked in soil, excessive light exposure, etc.

 A well designed collections storage space is multi-layered, beginning with the building itself, a room, storage furniture, and packaging.
 The more layers utilized the greater the protection from agents of deterioration.
 It is generally agreed that storage spaces should not be at the top of the building or below grade, but attics and basements are often the most practical space for storage, so many institutions weigh the risks, and opt to upgrade these spaces in terms of structure, insulation, and/or vapor barriers to create a suitable space for storage.

 The type and size of the objects in the collection also help to determine where and how the storage space is set up.
-If the collection has many large heavy items, like furniture, the storage spaces typically have low shelving for these items, and require wide isles to move the objects, especially if they require large equipment like a forklift to be moved.
+If the collection has many large heavy items, like furniture, the storage spaces typically have low shelving for these items, and require wide aisles to move the objects, especially if they require large equipment like a forklift to be moved.
 In these cases, the doorways must be large enough to accommodate these large objects, and the floor structure must be reinforced to hold the weight of the collection.
 If a collection consists of mostly small objects, then cabinets and shelving are a practical solution, while a collection of two-dimensional works might require flat drawers and hanging racks.